zendrix396/twiscape/README.md

 ## Twiscape
-extract relevant tweets in json format
+Extract relevant tweets in json format

 ---
 ### Login to your account